FRBNY-DSGE/DSGE.jl/README.md

 To use `DSGE.jl` with Julia `v0.7`, please check out tag `0.8.1`.
 To do this, click on the drop-down menu that reads `branch:master` on the left-hand side of the page.
 Select `tags`, then `v0.8.1`.
 If you've already cloned the repo, you can simply run `git checkout v0.8.1`.

 To use `DSGE.jl` with Julia `v0.6`, please check out tag `0.4.1`.

+*In Windows OS*, installing `DSGE.jl` in Julia `v1.1` appears to trigger the error `AssertionError: length(dirs) == 1` for more than one user.
+Because we do not test the package in Windows OS, unfortunately we do not know the source of this error.

 Disclaimer
 ------